optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 If you want to use automatic differentiation with estimagic you will thus have to restrict yourself in the way you specify parameters.

-We will try to find a way of extending JAX but it probably won't happen very soon.